Reimagined In America Webinars

 Listen to Krishna Udayakumar, MD, executive director of Innovations in Healthcare and head of Global Innovation for Duke Health and Corey Siegel, MD, director of the Inflammatory Bowel Disease Center at the Dartmouth Hitchcock Medical Center and co-chair of IBD Qorus as they discuss what we can learn from abroad as we work to transform health care, and hear how U.S. doctors and patients—inspired by efforts in Sweden—are working together to co-produce care.

 Webinar Recording—Transforming Health Care

-Inspired by creative approaches abroad, communities across the United States are taking steps to reduce social isolation and increase residents’ sense of belonging.Read the blog post
+Social connections can significantly affect our health and well-being.
+Inspired by creative approaches abroad, communities across the U.S. are taking steps to reduce social isolation.Read the blog

 Inclusive public spaces for all are a central part of healthy, resilient communities.
 A framework can help planners ensure that processes for shaping these spaces lead to design decisions that promote equity.Read the blog